Autushka/conspector-parent/README.md

 - Make sure that you have MySQL db running locally on default port (user: root, password: '');
 - Create db with name gateway.
 This database will be initialized by the application on the run time.
 Two users will be added:
-'admin' and 'user' both with password 'admin'. admin will be assigned to roles ROLE_ADMIN and ROLE_USER, user will be assigned to the role ROLE_USER (check db_initializer.sql in resources for more details).
+'admin@gmail.com' and 'user@gmail.com' both with password 'admin'. admin@gmail.com will be assigned to roles ROLE_ADMIN and ROLE_USER, user@gmail.com will be assigned to the role ROLE_USER (check db_initializer.sql in resources for more details).
 Passwords will be stored in DB in encoded mode.

 - In command line navigate to conspector-gateway folder and execute